Jrudrud/PyBer_Analysis/README.md

   I then limited my findings to a four month snap shot betweeen the months January-April of 2019.
 Here's what I found:

 ## Results

  These charts display the total data for rides, drivers, and fares.
 It's clear that the Urban city type is the busiest for the company.
+The data suggests that the Urban city type is the busiest for the company, and the Rural city type is where most of the opportunities for growth are.
+The Suburban city type seems to a balance in the second place between the Rural and Urban cities.
+There were 5x more rides in the Suburban cities than the Rural.
+Whereas there are 2.6x more total rides in the Urban cities than the Suburban.

 | Total Rides   |               |